FREQUENTLY ASKED QUESTIONS

 Vermicomposting is the process of composting decomposing food waste with the use of worms, in this case red wigglers (Eisenia fetida).
 With the help of red wigglers, food waste can easily be composted indoors, year round.
 Vermicomposting is easy, odorless and requires minimal maintenance.

 Very little!
-It really is as simple as feeding them a few times a week.
+It really is as simple as feeding your worms a couple of times per week.

 Only if you want to!
 Feeding and maintaining your worm bin can be achieved without even getting your hands dirty.
 It is as easy as digging a whole and burying your food waste.